pineman/pineman.github.io/README.md

 Watch with `./make watch`

 # Notes
-`assets/highlight.min.js` includes almost no languages on purporse.
+`assets/highlight.min.js` includes almost no languages on purpose.
 Select more from [here](https://highlightjs.org/download/).
 Download, unzip, and copy `highlight.min.js` only.

 Could use https://github.com/pygments/pygments.rb as a compile-time alternative (highlight.js failed)